GrammaticalFramework/gf-eclipse-plugin/README.md

 ![New module wizard](http://www.grammaticalframework.org/eclipse/images/eclipse-modulewizard-1.png)

-You can find some small examples at [grammaticalframework.org/eclipse/examples](http://www.grammaticalframework.org/eclipse/examples/).
+You can find some small examples [here](https://github.com/GrammaticalFramework/gf-eclipse-plugin/tree/master/workspace-demo/GF%20Project).
 Download the files and manually add them to your Eclipse workspace to experiment with some of the plugin features.

 ### Clone module wizard
 If you want to clone an existing module into a new language, you can now do so via the **Clone GF Module** wizard.
 This is also available as a context menu option in the **Project Explorer**, via **&lt;Right click&gt; &rarr; Grammatical Framework &rarr; Compile for new language**: